What Is My Skin Tone? A Guide to Finding Your Undertone

 Therefore, when determining your skin tone for foundation, liquid foundation, concealer or any other type of cosmetic, pay equal importance to your undertone.

-Looking for natural makeup that keeps your skin looking radiant?
+Looking for makeup that does more?

 SHOP NOW